LiyaoTang/My-Notes/Robotics/AI for Robotics/Artificial Intelligence for Robotics.md

     - use carrier wave (high frequency $\Rightarrow$ better accuracy) to estimate distance

+  - Localization

+    - solve the echo coord by satellite coord (which is again solved by ground stations coord)

   - Understanding

     - distance noise: from atmosphere, Doppler effect, clock granularity jitter